 - 2 tablespoons/30 mL white wine vinegar

 - 1/2 teaspoon/2.5 mL black pepper

-Wash, seed and dice jalapeno.
+Wash, seed, and dice the jalapeno.
 Place into a small glass dish (a small drinking glass works well.
 Add 2 tablespoons of white wine vinegar to jalapeno pieces.
-Let mixture sit for 20 to 30 minutes.
+Let the mixture sit for 20 to 30 minutes.

 After this time, remove jalapenos, set aside until ready to use; reserve 1 tablespoon of the white wine vinegar.

 Bring a large pot of water to boil and add 1 tablespoon of salt.
 Add potatoes and cook for 20 minutes, or until they are easily pierced through with a knife.
 Once cooked, drain potatoes, place into an ice bath for 10 minutes, or until sufficiently cooled off.
 Drain potatoes once more and set aside.